 If we don’t consider the European ministates like Andorra.

-Both of these lifts are working only on weekends and holidays and prices are between 5 and 10 lev.
+During the Summer of 2019 the only functioning lifts will be the Simeonovo Cabin Lift, Laleto 1 and Laleto 2.
+The lifts are working ONLY on weekends and public holidays.
+Prices are between 7 and 12 lev for a one-way journey.
+A return ticket is currently priced at 17lv.
 A wise idea is to check on the Vitosha.ski website.
 There are live updates about the conditions and weather there.

 There is also an option for the most eco-oriented adventurers.
 Taking a tram, which basically does not harm the environment and then hike.
 You can take Tram 5 just behind the Palace of Justice and ride until the last stop which is at the Knyazhevo district.
 From there you can do a pretty nice hike until the Golden Bridges.
 The hike however is about 3,5 – 4 hours to the top so be well prepared.